New Addresses

 | 2022 low | 07 Aug 2022 | 381,175 | 21 Nov 2022 | +106 |

-06Three observations carry through the lead table.
+Three observations carry through the lead table.
 First, every cycle low on record was preceded by a 30-day SMA bottom in new addresses.
-The lead has averaged two to four months across the four cycles in the table, with no cycle where the SMA bottomed after the price.
+The lead has averaged about 6.4 months across the four cycles in the table, with no cycle where the SMA bottomed after the price.
 The signal is not actionable on a daily horizon — the SMA bottom date itself is only knowable retrospectively, after enough subsequent prints have confirmed the trough — but it is a reproducible regime confirmation that the on-boarding floor has been set.

 Third, the post-2023 environment introduces a different distortion.
-Inscription protocols — Casey Rodarmor’s January 2023 Ordinals genesis and the Runes launch at the April 2024 halving block — produce multi-day spikes of single-use receive addresses that inflate the daily count without representing first-time human on-boarding.
+Inscription protocols — Casey Rodarmor’s January 2023 Ordinals release and the Runes launch at the April 2024 halving block — produce multi-day spikes of single-use receive addresses that inflate the daily count without representing first-time human on-boarding.
 The 30-day SMA absorbs most of the spike but not all of it; readings during inscription-active windows should be interpreted alongside the transaction count to separate genuine on-boarding from protocol activity.

-08A new address is not always a new user.
+A new address is not always a new user.
 HD-wallet software rotates a fresh receive address per incoming transaction by default; an exchange mints a fresh deposit address per customer; a custodian rotates addresses for operational hygiene.
 Each pattern inflates the count without adding a participant.
 The inflation is structural and persistent; cross-cycle comparisons lean on the SMA direction, not the absolute level.

 Layer-2 first-touch is invisible.
 Lightning Network channel opens are base-layer transactions and do print as new addresses; subsequent Lightning routing inside a channel does not.
 Sidechain (Liquid, Rootstock) activity does not appear here at all.
 As Layer-2 share grows, base-layer first-touch under-represents true network on-boarding by a widening gap.